Inter-Varsity Press: The 20th century

-The 21st Century
+The 21st century

 Following a strategic review of UCCF in 2005, IVP was constituted as a separate Nottingham-based company and charity in its own right.
 This afforded IVP the organisational independence needed to increase its focus on developing its publishing ministry further.

 The IVP team - office and operations - worked to fulfil this mission from the Book Centre in Nottingham.

 In 2015 the press verged on insolvency and was taken over by SPCK.
 It is now a subsidiary charity of SPCK, although the entities remain distinct.
 The IVP imprint continues to publish and distribute Christian literature worldwide, with a distinct conservative evangelical ethos guaranteed by their continued adherence to the UCCF Doctrinal Basis.
-IVP continues to have its own editorial board and board of trustees, thereby guaranteeing it maintains its "conservative evangelical brand" whilst benefiting from "SPCK's finance, IT and infrastructure".
+IVP continues to have its own editorial team and publishing board, thereby guaranteeing it maintains its "conservative evangelical brand" whilst benefiting from "SPCK's finance, IT and infrastructure".